funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 Type - Function

-This will fire when the wallet leader has loaded and this will be a function you register all your event listeners you want to attach to the wallet, list of them [here](/guide/web-sdk/sdk-event-listeners.html#registering-an-event-listener)
+This will fire when the Wallet leader has loaded and this will be a function you register all your event listeners you want to attach to the Wallet, list of them [here](/guide/web-sdk/sdk-event-listeners.html#registering-an-event-listener)

 ```html
 <lib-wallet-leader (loaded)="walletLoaded()"></lib-wallet-leader>